 Refugio Otto Meiling and Cerro Tronador Hike

-This hike is beautiful and I’d rate it a medium as far as physical challenge due to the middle part of the trail called the a caracoles – a snaking and winding part of the trail that’s a bit steep – and the end which is quite rocky.
+This hike is beautiful and I’d rate it a medium as far as physical challenge due to the middle part of the trail called the caracoles – a snaking and winding part of the trail that’s a bit steep – and the end which is quite rocky.
 It’s 18km each way, plus an extra km if you’d like to walk to the bottom of the hanging glacier to see the falls.
 This is highly recommended if you have time as it’s gorgeous.
 A great option for hiking Cerro Tronador is this tour from Bariloche.

 The top of the mountain is incredibly beautiful, so leave some time to explore up near the glacier as well.
 Also, bring a very warm sleeping bag.
 Sleeping next to that glacier was one of the coldest nights of my life and not much actual sleeping happened.

-If you want to give it a try, buy a return bus ticket to Pampa Linda, the start of the trail, from the Club Andino in Barilcohe for $400 pesos return and if needed, rent gear from them as well.
+If you want to give it a try, buy a return bus ticket to Pampa Linda, the start of the trail, from Club Andino in Bariloche for $400 pesos ($3.50 USD), and if needed, rent gear from them as well.
 The busses leave at 8:30 in the morning and return in the afternoon.
 You also won’t need a map as the trail is obvious.
 Keep in mind that the busses run only in the summer season at the time of this writing, and the hike is considerably more difficult and even impassable in the winter months with ice and snow.

 This famous viewpoint gives you an overhead view of the gorgeous lakes in the area of Bariloche.
 If you have a car, get over there for the sunrise.
 Since I didn’t have the rental anymore on a day suitable to catch a sunrise, I went for sunset instead.
 It’s easy to get there on the #20 bus, which leaves from the bus depot in town.
 In order to take this bus, you need to buy a card first in a convenience store in town.

-The Antares Brewery had some really good food and beer but like much of the town was a bit pricey, and La 10 Empanadas at Neumeyer and 20 de Febrero had really excellent, cheap empanadas which were great to take on the hikes.
+The Antares Brewery had some really good food and beer, but like much of the town was a bit pricey, and La 10 Empanadas at Neumeyer along with 20 de Febrero had really excellent, cheap empanadas which were great to take on the hikes.